 What is Child Exploitation Material (CEM)?

 CEM is commonly known as child pornography.
-It involves material (including photos, videos, stories, and drawings) which depict a person under 16 years in a sexual context, or in an offensive or demeaning context, or being subjected to cruelty, abuse or torture.
+It includes photos, videos, stories, and drawings which depict a person under 16 years in a sexual context, or in an offensive or demeaning context, or being subjected to cruelty, abuse or torture.
 It has to cause a reasonable adult offence in order for it to be illegal.

 The usual way these charges arise is through a search warrant being executed by Taskforce ARGOS, or a local Child Protection Investigation Unit (CPIU).
 A team of police conduct an analysis of your computers, hard drives, USBs, phones and other electronic devices to locate CEM.
 Any admissions made by you during the search warrant or later interview can be used against you.
 The forensic analysis of the material forms the basis on which a court will sentence you, or a jury will be asked to find you guilty.

 The maximum penalties have steadily increased, with maximum penalties of 14 years for possessing CEM and 15 years for using a carriage service for it.
 Some charges carry even higher maximum penalties of up to 25 years.
 The Queensland Government has set an expectation that sentences of imprisonment are imposed, even for first time offenders.

 As of 14 September 2020, the law says that actual imprisonment must be imposed unless there are exceptional circumstances.
 See our article explaining what this means here: Child pornography (CEM) — the new offences and changes to sentencing.